gaiusyu/Delog/README.md

 **Setting:** Compress 1GB production logs (LogC) while varying the number of threads (1, 2, 4, 8, 16).
 We select the fastest log compressor Denum and lzma for comparison.

-**A more comprehensive system-level evaluation is planned for a future version of this work.**
+**A more comprehensive system-level evaluation will be added to next version of our paper.**

 **Throughput vs. Thread Count (I/O):**